NetworkCurator/NetworkCurator.github.io/user/interface.md

 ### Annotations

- Below the credits are [annotations](annotations.html) for the network as a whole provided by the network curators.
-Below the main annotations are [comments](commenting.html) by other network contributors.
+Below the credits are [annotations](annotations.html) for the network as a whole.
+This text is managed by the network curators.
+Below the main annotations is a [comments](commenting.html) that is accessible to other network contributors.

 ### Toolbar

-The toolbar provides access to other important views on the network data.
+The toolbar provides access to other views on the network data.
 In particular, to network [ontologies](ontologies.html), [graph visualization](graphs.html), data [import](dataimport.html)/[export](dataexport.html), and activity logs.
 The tab linking to [permissions](permissions.html) configurations is only visible to users with curation rights.